Skip to main content

 Invalid: application configuration is incompatible with the JSON schema of the related application runner.

-Sync with core-Indicates the state of the entity's configuration synchronization between Admin and DIAL Core.
+Sync with core--Indicates the state of the entity's configuration synchronization between Admin and DIAL Core.

 Synchronization occurs automatically every 2 mins (configurable via CONFIG_AUTO_RELOAD_SCHEDULE_DELAY_MILLISECONDS).